Note: The events in this article occurred a few years prior to the COVID-19 crisis.

 But then things began to change.

-I was working way too much at the hospital, and I was also working on-call shifts as a Forensic Nurse Examiner, a position which I truly loved where I cared for patients after sexual assault and intimate partner violence.
+I was working way too much in the ER/Trauma department while also working on-call shifts as a forensic nurse.
 Essentially, I was working a full-time (plus) schedule despite being on-call and per diem in both positions.

-Then, the requirements for my per diem position in the department changed.
+Then, the requirements for my per diem position in the ER/Trauma department changed.

-But for me, it really was the beginning of a change of how I had chosen to live my life.
-And, at that particular time, I had not worked a night shift in approximately a year and a half, making me give up what I had worked so hard to find… working how I wanted, on my schedule, on my terms.
+At that time, it really felt like the beginning of a change of how I had chosen to live my life, making me give up what I had worked so hard to find… working how I wanted, on my schedule, on my terms (especially the change from working only day shifts to evenings to nights).

-On a few international trips, I had found a new love of travel, and RN Getaways would give me that opportunity to travel with other nurses for fun, not just for work as in a previous travel assignment.
+On a few international trips, I had found a new love of travel, and my new business would give me that opportunity to “travel for fun, not work” as I had coined as a new tagline.

-With this new opportunity to start my own business, I began to get excited again, but at the same time, my new requirements at work began to put my dreams on hold.
-And somehow, my dreams were becoming stifled day by day.
+With this new opportunity to start my own business, I began to get excited about the day-to-day again.
+But at the same time, my new requirements at work began to put my dreams on hold, stifling them day by day.

 My life began to revolve around my work schedule again, instead of the other way around.
 My schedule and my time were no longer my own.

-And, I felt as if I was going backwards… instead of forward in starting a business I was truly beginning to love.
+And, I felt as if I was going backwards… instead of forward in starting a new opportunity in business that I was truly beginning to love.

 But, of course, I was scheduled to work.